-The Senior News, your monthly senior newsetter, will be emailed (Parents, contact Mrs. Thompson to be put on the email list, if you are not already.) and posted on the bottom of this webpage at the beginning of each month.
+The Senior News, your monthly senior newsetter, will be emailed to student and will be posted on the bottom of this webpage at the beginning of each month.
 ALL seniors will receive the newsletter at their school email address.
 Copies of scholarship information, as listed on the newsletter, will be available in the scholarship book outside the counselor's office.
 Most applications are now online, but the select few paper applications will also be available in the scholarship binder.

-If you have any questions or need assistance, please contact your Senior 2017 counselor, Mrs. Lisa Thompson, at firstname.lastname@example.org.
+If you have any questions or need assistance, please contact your Senior 2018 counselor, Mrs. Tiffaney Atkinson, at email@example.com.

 FREE APPLICATION FOR FEDERAL STUDENT AID (FAFSA)